na1pir/as3935_esp8266_iot/README.md

 # Thunderstorm sensor protected iot switch
-*Another a bit more complex project written in c with espressif sdk for my diploma thesis, so it is all non working and work in progress...*
+*Another a bit more complex project written in c with espressif sdk for my diploma thesis, so it is in prototype stage and work in progress when I have time to work on it . . .*

 Copyright (c) 2015 Uroš Golob <golob.uros@gmail.com>